 Our stepped care model of service delivery, ensures that appropriate levels of supports are available to students depending on their needs.
 Services are available Monday-Friday between 9am and 5pm.
 The stepped care model includes 4 steps:

-This includes our drop-in service through which all students access the service by emailing firstname.lastname@example.org to arrange a 10-15 minute call with an assistant psychologist who talks through your presenting issues and following consultation with the Head or Deputy Head of Counselling emails you your individualised support plan which may include supports from step 1, 2, 3 or 4.
+This includes our drop-in service through which all students access the service by emailing firstname.lastname@example.org to arrange a 10-15 minute call with an assistant psychologist (AP).
+The AP will listen to your presenting issues and ask questions about your wellbeing.
+The AP will consult with the Head or Deputy Head of Service after Drop-In to develop your support plan.
+The AP will then email you your individualised support plan which may include supports from step 1, 2, 3 or 4.

 Counselling is not the same as giving advice.
 Rather, a counsellor seeks to help you to focus on and understand more clearly the issues that concern you.
 By respecting your own values, choices and lifestyle, the counsellor can work with you towards making choices or changes that are right for you.